 Menninger’s Adolescent Treatment Program (ATP) is a stabilization and assessment program for adolescents ages 12-17 who have psychiatric disorders or co-occurring disorders, that is, a psychiatric disorder coupled with substance abuse or dependence.
 The program has 16 beds.

 With its wide-ranging clinical expertise, the program’s interdisciplinary treatment team

 stabilizes acute symptoms to help identify core issues and determine next steps in treatment.
 The team offers in-depth assessments when an adolescent’s diagnosis is unclear or when a second opinion is needed.
-The team administers extensive psychological testing, and neuropsychological testing is also available.
+The team administers a broad battery of diagnostic tests, and neuropsychological testing is also available.

 Life is now worth fighting for, and I value every second of it. former ATP patient

 The team seeks a broad understanding of your child's problems through psychological and neuropsychological testing, brain imaging, genetic testing and other laboratory measures, if necessary.
 Specialized, on-site consultation, when appropriate, addresses both addictions

 or substance abuse, pain and eating-disorder behaviors